ibm-cloud-security/appid-serversdk-nodejs/README.md

 }));
 ```
 Note:
-If your Cloud directory setting "Allow users to sign-in without email verification" is set to "No", the process will end without retrieving App ID access and id tokens.
+1. If your Cloud directory setting ***Allow users to sign-in without email verification** is set to **No**, the process will end without retrieving App ID access and id tokens.
+2. Be sure to set **Allow users to sign up and reset their password" to **ON**, in the settings for Cloud Directory.

 ### Forgot Password